-Explore the use of text message based patient communication with IS.
+Explore the use of text message-based patient communication with IS.
 This offers the benefit of reaching more patients with less effort from the patient navigator and the possibility of translating messages to the patients native language.
-Creating automated messages that allow the patient to directly connect with colonoscopy scheduling or confirm receipt of the message offers convenience for the patient and reassurance to the ASN that the message reached the patient.
+Creating automated messages that allow the patient to directly connect to scheduling their test or confirm receipt of the message offers convenience for the patient and reassurance to the ASN that the message reached the patient.